appellod/example-serverless-application/README.md

 enter your credentials in the application's configuration file for each environment, or at the very least, the test and local environments.

+**Setup Loggly**
+The API comes complete with [Loggly](https://www.loggly.com) support.
+Simply create an account and enter your customer token, subdomain, and tags in the environment configurations you want supported.

 ## Working on the API

 **Updating the API Documentation**